Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Introduction

-i.e., a square $(0,1)$-matrix that encodes the relation \(\preceq_I\).
-It is known that various mathematical classification problems can be solved by a reduction to the classification of indecomposable $K$-linear representations ($K$ is a field) of finite digraphs or matrix representations of finite partially ordered sets, see~\cite{Si92}.
-Inspired by these results, here we study posets that are non-negative.
-A poset $I$\ is defined to be \textit{non-negative} of \textit{corank} $\crk_I \geq 0$ if its symmetric Gram matrix $G_I\eqdef\tfrac{1}{2}(C_I+C_I^{tr})\in\MM_n(\QQ)$ is positive semi-definite of rank $n-\crk_I$.
+i.e., a square $(0,1)$-matrix that encodes the relation \(\leq_I\).
+It is known that various mathematical classification problems can be solved by a reduction to the classification of indecomposable $K$-linear representations ($K$~is a field) of finite digraphs or matrix representations of finite posets, see~\cite{Si92}.
+Inspired by these results, here we study posets that are non-negative in the following sense.
+A poset $I$\ is defined to be \textit{non-negative} of \textit{rank $m$} if its \textit{symmetric Gram matrix} $G_I\eqdef\tfrac{1}{2}(C_I+C_I^{tr})\in\MM_n(\RR)$ is positive semi-definite of rank~$m$.